 negative X direction.

-You can change the direction along each axis that the arrow buttons send your FarmBot by using the Invert Jog Button toggles in the menu in the top right of the panel.
+You can change the direction along each axis that the arrow buttons send your FarmBot by using the Invert Jog Button toggles in the menu in the popup.
 You can also swap the X and Y axis buttons, which will also rotate the map in the farm designer by 90 degrees.

 Move FarmBot to an absolute position by typing in new coordinates to the white input fields for the X AXIS, Y AXIS, and Z AXIS and then pressing.